 pdb2gmx has produced fine topologies for the GROMOS ff until version 4.6.7, but this change in version 5.x makes the code to generate topologies that do not correspond to a correct GROMOS topology.
 I don't know how AMBER deals with that nowadays, but until late 90s, early 2000s I remember that the AMBER ff also used to have more than one torsional potential over a set of same four atoms.

-#15 Updated by Mark Abraham almost 2 years ago
+#15 Updated by Mark Abraham about 2 years ago

 Roberto suggested that 5.0.1 was OK and 5.0.2 was not.
 I had a look at the history between 5.0.1 and 5.0.2 and there's almost nothing that could have such an effect, so I think that observation is wrong.
 Erik's 8ebd438f fixing #1395 before 5.0 seems the most likely time we introduced this problem, though I have not tested this.